Classes Start Soon!

 When I meet with a teacher or walk into his or her class, I finally feel as if I have the tools to help them reach their potential.
 I took this job because I like the coaching aspect but after my first year, I was not sure if I had the “it” that caused teacher to see me as more than just a helper.
 I feel empowered!

-Evocative Coaching takes a person-centered, no-fault, and strengths-based approach to performance improvement.
-Bringing together the most reliable research and wisdom in educational leadership and professional coaching, Evocative Coaching presents a simple yet profound model for facilitating new conversations in schools through Story Listening, Expressing Empathy, Appreciative Inquiry, and Design Thinking.
+Evocative Coaching (2nd Ed.) takes a person-centered, no-fault, and strengths-based approach to performance improvement.
+Bringing together research and wisdom in educational leadership and professional coaching, Evocative Coaching presents a simple yet profound model for facilitating new conversations in schools through LEAD: Listen, Empathize, Appreciate strengths, and Design experiments.
 This inspirational process reinvigorates the passion for making schools better, one conversation at a time.

 An innovative resource, Evocative Coaching contains research-based theory, helpful strategies, specific suggestions, and a wealth of anecdotes from coaches working in schools.
 The model presented in this book invites educators to focus on what they do best and to engage in larger, more integral conversations about their work and the things they care about most.
-Grounded in evidence-based practices, Evocative Coaching enables educators to better meet the challenges they face in today’s schools.
-Download Chapter One to start reading now!
+Evocative Coaching equips coaches to inspire a robust curiosity and a sense of purpose that drives the ongoing professional learning essential to being a professional.